SimpleNewz - Build Wealth | AI Money | Crypto

 2. Lower Upfront Costs

-- A first and last month’s rent payment
+• A payment of first and last month’s rent

 3. No Maintenance Woes